 Please note, however, that the grandfathered status applies only to the TMAIT health plan; it does not apply to the individual and small group health plans that many of you have purchased through the Agency.
 All such plans must comply with all provisions of the ACA, including those described above.
-As a result, there are likely to be numerous changes to plans provided through the Agency as we move through 2014 and into 2015.

-While it is our intent to maintain the grandfathered status of the TMAIT health plan as long as possible, the health insurance market and regulatory environment are rapidly changing, and the full impact of these changes on our plan and our insurance partner, BCBSTX, over the long term cannot be predicted.
-Our membership can be certain, however, that the Trustees and the staff will continue to stay on top of the market and will be available to help our members as they chart the course that is best for them.
+While it is our intent to maintain the grandfathered status of the TMAIT health plan as long as possible, the health insurance market and regulatory environment are rapidly changing, and we cannot predict the full impact of these changes on our plan and our insurance partner, BCBSTX, over the long term.
+Our membership can be certain, however, that the Trustees and staff will continue to stay on top of the market and will be available to help our members as they chart the course that is best for them.